keboola/developers-docs/extend/registration/index.md

 #### Application Internals

 - Make sure that the amount consumed **memory does not depend** on the amount of processed data.
 Use streaming or processing in chunks to maintain a limited amount of consumed memory.
-If not possible, then state the expected usage in the **Application Limits**.
+If not possible, state the expected usage in the **Application Limits**.
 - The application must distinguish between [User and Application errors](/extend/common-interface/environment/#return-values).
 - The application must validate its parameters, invalid configuration must result in an user error.
 - The events produced must be reasonable.
 Provide status messages if possible and with reasonable frequency.
 Avoid internal messages with no meaning to the end-user.
 Avoid flooding the event log or sending data files in the event log.